natinusala/painless-linux/README.md

 To set the current clock profile, use the `set-gpu-clock-profile` command.

+### First boot

+When booting for the first time, the system will resize the root partition to fill your entire SD card and then reboot.
+You will need to run the exploit again once the screen turns black to finalize the reboot process, like when enabling Wi-Fi.

 ### Good practices

 When shutting down the Switch from Linux, **it doesn't actually power it off**.
 Press the power button for 10 seconds and reboot into Horizon before shutting down from there.